 What Your Report Includes

-When you complete the real estate license practice test, you receive a comprehensive results package:
+When you complete the real estate license mirrored preparation test, you receive a comprehensive results package:

 5 Dimensions Scored